(partially) Deprecate FTP services

 As for sendfile: « Sendfile (Unix), a push-based asynchronous file transfer, regardless of whether local or remote, using the Simple Asynchronous File Transfer (SAFT), an Internet protocol bound to TCP port 487 » (see http://fex.belwue.de/saft/index.html)

-#7 Updated by Marc Dequènes over 1 year ago
+#7 Updated by Marc Dequènes almost 2 years ago

 So, as for Toushirou, I think we have still use for a public FTP, as Pilou said.
 I saw other uses which may be able to move to HTTP but that's not always easy as crawlers would not find the files anymore and links/refs may be broken.